In Italy What Language Do They Speak

 Italian's roots are deeply intertwined with the history of the Roman Empire.
 As a Romance language, it evolved from Vulgar Latin, the vernacular spoken by Roman soldiers, merchants, and colonists throughout the empire.
 Following the empire's decline, the Latin spoken in different regions of Italy began to diverge, giving rise to a multitude of local dialects.

 During the Middle Ages, various Italian dialects flourished, each with its own unique characteristics and literary traditions.
 Tuscan, the dialect spoken in Florence, gradually gained prominence due to the influence of renowned writers such as Dante Alighieri, Petrarch, and Boccaccio, who wrote their masterpieces in this vernacular.
-Dante's Divine Comedy, in particular, played a pivotal role in establishing Tuscan as the foundation for the modern Italian language.
+Dante's Divine Comedy, in particular, played a critical role in establishing Tuscan as the foundation for the modern Italian language.

 Standardization and Unification